mcmillanj/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a stateful and a functional component?

+  functional Components accept data and display them in some form, that they are mainly responsible for rendering UI. where as stateful components implement logic and state.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?

+the componentWillMount is called before the render method is executed.
+In this phase setting the state  will not trigger a re-rendering.

 3. Define stateful logic.

+   Stateful logic is code that uses hooks.

 4. What are the three step of creating a successful test?
 What is done in each phase?

+Arrange: sets up the test cases.

+Act: Acts on targets

+Assert: task to happen